Hair Food Review: Is Plant-Based Shampoo Better?

 We reviewed the ingredients in all seven Hair Food shampoos.

-We want to be clear that we do not currently recommend any Hair Food products, but for consumers intent on purchasing from the brand, this is the product we think is the best option.
+We do not currently recommend any Hair Food products, but for consumers intent on purchasing from the brand, this is the product we think is the healthiest option.

-A YouTube creator named “faceovermatter” reviewed Hair Food including a live product demonstration:
+A YouTube creator named “faceovermatter” reviewed Hair Food and included a live product demonstration:

 A TikTok user named “livingmygreatlife2” claims that Hair Food is a great option for natural hair: